nunosubtil/pcf-fluent-year-picker/README.md

 ## Features

 - **Year Selection**: Easily select a year from the menu.
-- **Modern UI**: Leverages Fluent UI to provide a sleek and consistent user experience.
+- **Modern UI**: Utilizes Fluent UI to provide a sleek and consistent user experience.
-- **Responsive**: Utilizes React for dynamic and responsive component behavior.
+- **Responsive**: Leverages React to deliver dynamic, responsive behavior that adapts to the context's form factor.
-- **Dark Mode**: Supports the upcoming model-driven apps native dark mode.
+- **Dark Mode**: Supports the upcoming native dark mode in model-driven apps.
 - **Field Type**: Applied in a single-line text field (string), ideal for forms and compact layouts.

 ## Usage